-Some order management systems track orders for brick-and-mortar retailers across their stores.
-Other order management systems track orders from an online store and in the retailer’s app.
+Some order management systems track orders for brick-and-mortar retailers across stores.
+Other order management software tracks orders from an online store and in the retailer’s app.
 And others still, like “omnichannel” order management systems, help companies organize, streamline and fulfill orders across channels.

 How Does an OMS Work?

-An OMS acts much like the foreman on a construction site, with centralized visibility and information on orders at its disposal and control.
+In short, an OMS acts much like the foreman on a construction site, with centralized visibility on orders at its control.
 The system houses the “blueprints” of the retailer’s operations, including each order touchpoint across online and in-store, and all fulfillment centers, including distribution centers and warehouses.
-The OMS has a complex understanding of each step that needs to happen for each order to be managed effectively, not just individually, but on the whole: the orchestration of inventory management, the selection of the best fulfillment center for each order, the providing of insights to help retailers keep fulfillment costs down, and the delivery of the best possible customer experience.
+The OMS has a complex understanding of each step that needs to happen for each order to be managed effectively, not just individually, but on the whole: the orchestration of inventory management, the selection of the best fulfillment center for each order, the providing of insights to help retailers keep fulfillment costs down, and the delivery of the best possible CX.

-Order management systems integrate with other retail technologies and systems in order to keep the entire retail system unified and organized.
+Order management systems integrate with other technologies in order to keep the entire retail system unified.
 They pull in inventory information, order data from POS systems in-store and from ecommerce systems, and push information out to logistics services, delivery services, and customer communication technologies like email and content management systems.

-The more modern and open the OMS is, the better it can integrate with these systems and offer flexibility for the retailer to customize their order management solution to fit their business.
+The more modern and open the order management software, the better it can integrate with these systems.
+And the better it can offer flexibility for the retailer to customize their order management solution to fit their business.

 Benefits of an Order Management System

-Today’s retail environment is multichannel or omnichannel, which means that a single customer is purchasing from the same retailer on several channels.
+Today’s retail environment is omnichannel, which means that a single customer is purchasing from the same retailer on several channels.
 These customers have become used to fast and reliable order fulfillment, customer service, and delivery turnarounds.
-Online companies like Amazon have raised the bar of what customers expect from a retailer.
+Companies like Amazon have raised the bar of what customers expect from a retailer.

-What’s more, retailers are dealing with increasingly complex logistics, a broadening and deepening of customer data, and new fulfillment demands such as click-and-collect and curbside pickup.
+What’s more, retailers are dealing with increasingly complex logistics, a broadening and deepening of customer data, and new fulfillment demands such as curbside pickup.

 The OMS helps with both customer demands and omnichannel logistics, maximizing the customer experience and business operations and ROI in turn.

-Some OMS systems are hyper-expansive, and include many features for call centers and brick-and-mortar stores that an online-only retailer wouldn’t necessarily need.
-For example, some “OMS” technologies are really warehouse management systems (WMS) that were built for the world’s very largest retailers, requiring long lead times to implement, frequent configuration, and large development resources.
+Some OMS systems are hyper-expansive, and include many features that an online-only retailer wouldn’t necessarily need.
+For example, some “OMS” technologies are really warehouse management systems (WMS) that were built for the world’s very largest retailers.
+They require long lead times to implement, frequent configuration, and large development resources.

-Other OMS systems are very lightweight, meant for a small online store with very simple fulfillment options.
+Other OM systems are very lightweight, meant for a small online store with simple fulfillment options.
 In between are options built for omnichannel retailers, with varying levels of flexibility and usability.

 And, a good OMS should be designed to handle big changes in volume.
 The last thing a retailer needs is for their site to crash on Black Friday!

-Not only does the OMS have to fit in with existing technology, it has to fit in with the people that will be using it.
+Not only does the OMS have to fit in with existing tech, it has to fit in with its users.
 A good OMS has sophisticated capabilities that are easy to use, even by non-technical retailer and marketer staff.
 Setting up workflows, opening new fulfillment options, and changing promotions and pricing should be intuitive.

 Frequently Asked Questions About OMS